jedi4ever/veewee/README.md

 If you need to change values in the templates, be sure to run the rake undefine, the rake define again to copy the changes across.

-5) Put your isofile inside the $VEEWEE/iso directory or if you don't run
+## Put your isofile inside the $VEEWEE/iso directory or if you don't run
-$ rake build['myubuntubox]
+$ vagrant basebox build 'myubuntubox'

--> This will show you the iso to download
+-> the build assumes your iso files are in 'currentdir'/iso -> if it can not find it will suggest to download the iso for you

 6) Build the new box:
-$ rake build['myubuntubox]
+$ vagrant basebox build 'myubuntubox'

 -> This will create a machine + disk according to the definition.rb -> Note: :os_type_id = The internal Name Virtualbox uses for that Distribution